Skip to main content

 Thanks to this, in the Services options we will receive an additional menu for managing the uHTTPd service.

 In HTTP listeners (and similarly for HTTPS) you need to add a new port through which we will connect to our administration panel.
-For example, for HTTP, if we want to change the port from 80 to 8080, we add (and remove the rest) the following lines:
+For example, for HTTPS, if we want to change the port from 443 to 8443, we add (and remove the rest) the following lines:

 We confirm everything by clicking the Save and Apply button.